DhruvaG2000/Blog-GSoC21/README.md

 - The interrupts in AM572x turned out to be much complicated than AM335x due to a new concept called `IRQ_CROSSBARS` which me and the Bela team have been working on for a few days.
 This may take some more time to implement. (however, this shouldn't be much of a deal-breaker for most users)
 - The ARM --> PRU and vice versa interrupts are also yet to be implemented as the driver [rtdm_pruss_irq](https://github.com/BelaPlatform/rtdm_pruss_irq) could not be easily ported by just changing the [BASE ADDRESS](https://github.com/BelaPlatform/rtdm_pruss_irq/blob/master/rtdm_pruss_irq.c#L13)

+## Benefit

+If successfully completed, this project will add support for the Bela cape + Xenomai + PRU on the BeagleBone AI, and also the code will be easier to port to other Texas Instruments systems-on-chip.

+> By going through the steps needed to have the Bela environment running on BBAI, we will go through refactoring and rationalization, using mainline drivers and APIs where possible.
+This will make Bela easier to maintain and to port to new platforms, benefiting the project's longevity and allowing it to expand its user base.

+-Giulio Moro

+> Just ordered a Bela cape.
+The platform seems really cool and exactly what I was looking for :) Just thought I would add that, I would also be very interested in having a bit more processing power under the hood and the ai would definitely be enough for my purposes.

+- A User on Bela Forum

 ## References

 1. [BBAI System-Reference-Manual](https://github.com/beagleboard/beaglebone-ai/wiki/System-Reference-Manual)